Meet Bart Durham

 I am concerned about our societal values and what this means to coming generations.
 I hope my grandchildren, Ethan and Addy, will grow up in a better world, and I can live long enough for us to know and love each other and I can help guide them in the right direction.

 I have entertained the idea of ending my working days as a Davidson County Circuit judge or Criminal Court judge.
 I don’t think I could get elected.
 It would be fun to go back to a nine to five job again.
-I’m getting a little bit tired of loafing.
 I worked twelve hours a day in the old days.

 The representative of our web site told me when he made a business call that he heard I was “selling my practice.”
 Not true.
 I’ll be here until I die.
 You go nuts with nothing to do.
 I’m still having a lot of fun being a lawyer.